shreeyasharma1804/notes/misc/KeyCloak.md

 - Redirect URIs: The valid URIs which can be sent as reidrect URIs in /auth request.
 The application should have endpoints listening on these URIs.
 - Confidential clients: The clients which require a client_secret to generate the access token from the authorization token
 - PKCE: PKCE is used to ensure that only the client_id which request the auth token can use it to generate the access token.
 If enabled, when redirecting to /auth, the client needs to send a code_verifier, which is a hash of a code_challege (random string).
-The code_verifier is stored by keycloak as the unique string bound to the authoriztThen when requesting the access token to keycloak,
+The code_verifier is stored by keycloak as the unique string bound to the authorization toke.
+Later, when requesting the access token to keycloak, the client sends the code_challege

 ### User registration/loging